richardgourley/sql-one-pagers/sql-dql-test-yourself.md

 # SQL Data Query Language Queries - Test Yourself
-- The tests in this page are all based on the 'sql-dql-queries.ipynb' file queries.
+- This page has all of the 'Query Aim' sections from the 'sql-dql-queries.ipynb' file.
-- The tests are to make sure you can remember query syntax but it is really important to also understand the queries in depth before trying the tests.
-Check the query aims and notes in the 'sql-dql-queries.ipynb' file.
+- To test yourself, try to write a query for every 'QUERY AIM' on this page.
+- The aim is to check your syntax knowledge and to see any topics you need to revise.

 # 1. Query Order
-- Write the order SQL performs queries in by keyword, eg. FROM, WHERE, SELECT etc.
+- Write the order of SQL queries by keyword, eg. FROM, WHERE, SELECT etc.

 # 2. Sorting